 The main goal of Auburn University’s core curriculum is to give students an “educated appreciation of the natural world, of human life, and the interactions between them.”
 The major students choose determines which general education course must be taken, but all students are required to take either history or literature.
 Additional courses that may also be required include English composition, humanities, mathematics, science, and social science.

-Auburn University hopes that general education courses will help students “become lifelong learners and use their education to solve practical problems.”
+Auburn University hopes that foundational courses like these help students “become lifelong learners and use their education to solve practical problems.”

 Gonzaga University

-As a four-year program required of all students, Gonzaga University’s core curriculum asks, “as students of a Catholic, Jesuit, and humanistic university, how do we educate ourselves to become women and men for a more just and humane global community?”
+As a four-year program required of all students, the core curriculum at Gonzaga University asks, “as students of a Catholic, Jesuit, and humanistic university, how do we educate ourselves to become women and men for a more just and humane global community?”
 The curriculum is then divided into a main theme and question for each of the four years of study.

 Year one focuses on “Understanding and Creating: How do we pursue knowledge and cultivate understanding?”
 Required courses include the First-Year Seminar — designed to help students make a smooth transition to college — plus Writing, Reasoning, Communication and Speech, Scientific Inquiry, and Mathematics.